 - Dates and times

 |Fees||Look up fees|

-This subject provides an introduction to the basic principles, analysis, and design of communication networks.
-It will cover analytical tools, the layered network architecture, and network protocols.
+This subject introduces the basic principles, analysis, and design of communication networks.
+It covers relevant analytical methods, the layered network architecture of the Internet, and a multitude of network protocols.

-Analytical tools from queueing, optimisation, control, and graph theories will be used to develop an in-depth understanding of basic principles and the role they play in network design.
-Queueing theory will be emphasised as the primary methodological framework for analysing network delay which is one of the most important performance measures in data networks.
+Analytical tools from queueing, optimisation, and graph theories are used to develop an in-depth understanding of basic principles and the role they play in network design.
+Specifically, queueing and graph theories are emphasised as methodological frameworks for communication network delay and structure analysis.

-The concepts taught in this subject will allow a better understanding of the Internet as well as emerging communication paradigms such as Machine-to-Machine communication, Internet of Things, smart grid, and social networks.
+The concepts taught in this subject lead to a better understanding of the Internet as well as modern communication paradigms such as Software-Defined Networks, Machine-to-Machine communication, Internet of Things, and social networks.

 Topics covered may include:

 - The layered network architecture with a focus on physical-layer multiple access (TDM, FDM, WDM), link layer protocols and medium access control (MAC), network layer topologies, least-cost routing algorithms and protocols, transport layer protocols and the principles and techniques of practical reliable transport;

 - LAN protocols, Ethernet, Wi-Fi, and serial communications;

 - The Internet's network layer including the Internet Protocol (IP) and routing protocols including an introduction to BGP and the operation of forwarding tables in routers and shortest prefix routing;